johnzchgrd/FPGA-based-Dancing-Line-like-Game/README.md

 ### 1. Create the porject and debug...
 >You are welcomed to pull any request reasonable or any problem encountered while doing this project.
 ### 2. Commit using git (please do not upload your project)
->Because in the tcl file, we have set that vivado will ___not___ import files into the project source directory, so and changes you applied in the text editor of Vivado [or your own] will directly change the file in the root directory.
+>In the tcl file, we have set that vivado will ___not___ import files into the project source directory, such changes you've applied in the text editor of vivado [or your own] will directly change the file in the root directory.
 ```
 git add .
 git commit . -m "put some comment here"